CaenJones/EaglercraftX-1.19-Server/README.md

 2. Alternatively, use cURL on Windows: `curl -O https://github.com/CaenJones/EaglercraftX-1.19-Server/archive/refs/heads/main.zip`
 3. Copy the `world` folder from the old server to the new one.
 4. Run `server.jar` and `bungee.jar` to update chunks automatically.

-## Autoinstall Scripts
-Scripts for easy server setup on Windows and Linux are in development at the moment.
-They will be in the next release.

-## Installation Guides
-### Linux
-1. Install Java: `sudo apt install default-jdk && sudo apt install default-jre -y`
-2. Clone the server repository: `git clone https://github.com/CaenJones/EaglercraftX-1.19-Server`

-### Windows
-1. Download and install JDK and JRE from the official Java website.
-2. cURL the server repository: `curl -O https://github.com/CaenJones/EaglercraftX-1.19-Server/archive/refs/heads/main.zip`

 ## Running the Server
 ### Linux